MarcusVirg/web/packages/site/src/content/blog/redis-streams-with-elixir.md

 A user won't always be connected to the application via websocket.
 So let's say our user, Han Solo, is currently offline and 3 events entered the stream for that specific user because another user, Princess Leia, interacted with them while they were offline.
 Now Leia is still online and is currently calling `XREAD` with a certain offset of messages that they themselves have read.
 Immediately Leia will skip over those 3 messages for Han because they aren't not for her.
 Finally Han comes online and needs to see messages but the `XREAD` command for the current Redis connection has already gone past those messages for Han.

-One solution would be that Han could send a new `XREAD` command with his own offset but now we are right back to [this problem](#xread-block-with-a-stream-per-account).
+One solution would be that Han could send a new `XREAD` command with his own offset but then we would be right back to [this problem](#xread-block-with-a-stream-per-account).

 Redis has a feature called [consumer groups](https://redis.io/docs/data-types/streams/#consumer-groups) that could solve this problem since each group has it's own offset in the stream: `XREADGROUP GROUP sockets account:1 STREAMS account:log 0`.
 You still need to define each consumer and their offset in the command anyways so we are back to [this problem](#xread-block-many-streams-at-once).
 We might as well go back to a stream per account since it will keep our reads faster with natural, per account, log partitioning.